phyleria/OpenHelp/python.md

 3. `https://github.com/AtsushiSakai/PythonRoboticsPython` Robotics is a Python code collection of robotics algorithms.
 It is a project mainly used for autonomous navigation.
 The code is easy to read for understanding the basic idea of each algorithm.
 Python Robotics runs on Python 3.7 and the requirements include NumPy, SciPy, Matplotlib, Pandas, and cvxpy.

 4. `https://github.com/s0md3v/XSStrike` XSStrike is a cross-site scripting detection suite which is equipped with four handwritten parsers, an intelligent payload generator, a powerful fuzzing engine, and a fast crawler.
 XSStrike analyses the response with multiple parsers and then crafts payloads that are guaranteed to work by context analysis integrated with a fuzzing engine.
 It also has crawling, fuzzing, parameter discovery, WAF detection capabilities.

+5. https://github.com/hardikvasa/google-images-download Google Images Download is a command-line Python program ‘searching’ and ‘downloading’ hundreds of Google images.
+With this Python Script, one can easily search keywords/key-phrases on Google Images and optionally download images.
+This program is compatible with both the versions of Python – 2.x and 3.x